Palestinians bury Gaza dead as more violence feared on 'Day of Catastrophe'

-Palestinians were burying their dead on Tuesday, one day after Israeli troops killed scores of people and injured thousands in the deadliest day in Gaza since 2014.
+Palestinians were burying their dead on Tuesday, after Israeli troops killed scores of people and wounded thousands in the deadliest day in Gaza since 2014.

 More violence is feared as Palestinians mark their displacement from Israel after the Jewish state was created 70 years ago on the annual Nakba Day, or the Day of Catastrophe, on May 15.